top of page

 C: Instructions

 Best time to erect a terp is in early summer.
-You don't want to work with dung in the heavy spring, autumn and winter rains.
+You don't want to work with dung in the heavy spring, autumn, and winter rains.
 Also, for the containers to drain (see step 7 below) would take ages.
 Last but not least, making fires (see steps 8 and 9 below) in these rains is nearly impossible.

-1. Place your ancestral skulls at the spot where you want the terp to be erected, or an existing terp enlarged.
+Place your ancestral skulls on the spot where you want the terp to be erected, or an existing terp enlarged.
 WARNING!: Do not hurry off to kill some of your (close) family members.
 No!
 You need to collect remains of your already deceased family members.
 The terp is to protect you and your family, and the remains will call upon your ancestors for extra protection.
 Instead, there are many Grave Registration Services on the internet that can help you to locate graves of your ancestors.
 Some traditions recommend to add a dog skull.
-This manual considers it optional, as this practice of dog skulls is more related to the maintenance of a house and not that of a terp.
+This manual considers it optional, as this practice of dog skulls is more related to the maintenance and protection of a house, and not that of a terp.

-4. Now the hard work starts.
-It feels like Herakles cleaning the Augean stable.
+Now the hard work starts.
+It feels like Heracles cleaning the Augean stable.
 Dump the cow dung with the shovel gently over the skulls and over all the other items.
 There's no alternative but to use predominantly cow dung, since it has a great insulating effect.
 No human dung, please.
 Sorry, keep using toilets.
 WARNING!: Neither horse dung, since it's highly infectious.
 Blending with sheep dung is not such a problem.
 Where it comes down to, is that you need loads and loads of dung.
 In this respect not much has changed over the last 2,600 years: cow dung has always been plentiful at the salt marshes.
 In the old days used for fuel and, of course, for building terps.
-Later, after the big dikes emerged 1,000 years ago, and the sea was banned, dung was suddenly needed as fertilizer.
+Later, after the big dykes emerged 1,000 years ago, and the sea was banned, dung was suddenly needed as fertilizer.
 And, its insulating effects are now a threat for the climate.

 Have a safe and pleasant stay on your terp!